 At first, I thought they were in shock.
 But then I realized they were grieving—grieving the loss of their past, everything they had ever known.
 Left with nothing on which to build a future.

-Group Mission Trips will be leading teams to Houston for two weekends in November 2017.
-These disaster recovery trips are totally different—the situation, and the needs, literally change every day.
+Group Mission Trips will be leading teams to Houston in June and July 2018.
+These one week disaster recovery trips are totally different—the situation, and the needs, literally change every day.
 All we can tell you at this point is that help is desperately needed.
 Typically, once an affected house is emptied, it has to be gutted down to the studs.
 Drywall, insulation, carpeting—literally everything touched by water must be removed.
 It’s a dirty job, but it’s the only way.
 Then, everything that’s left must be treated to remove mildew before drywall is rehung, finished, and painted.
 We will do our best to inform you what you might expect—but the best advice is to expect the unexpected.
 Click here to learn more about these trips.
 If you’re not able to serve, why not help support those who can.
 Learn how to offer financial support here.

 When you serve, you’ll find the people you help are truly grateful.
 You’ll meet people you’ll never forget – people whose lives will be forever changed because of the love and hope you bring.

 At Group Mission Trips, our passion is creating service experiences to help people grow in their relationships with Jesus and each other.
 It’s more than a moment, it’s a mindset.
-We are continually humbled by God’s transforming work through this organization, especially now as 2017 marks the 40th birthday of our beginnings.
+We are continually humbled by God’s transforming work through this organization, especially now as we mark our 40th birthday of our beginnings.
 After forty years, one constant remains true; we strongly believe in providing opportunities for teenagers to grow closer to Jesus through serving others, either in their own backyard or halfway across the globe.
 Group Mission Trip’s legacy of lasting impact continues.

 After 40 years, Group Mission Trips has had more than 450,000 participants who have logged in more than 13 million volunteer hours.
 Learn more how you can volunteer or help support Group Mission Trips global ministry here.